Tartu’s Must-See Treasures

 If Tallinn is the popular face of Estonia, then Tartu is its heart and soul, steeped in history and tradition.
 Situated between the former and Riga, and with plenty of connections to both, it offers something different from the glamorous walled old towns of the Baltic capital cities.

 More than 80 per cent of the people who live here are Estonians, compared to 55 per cent in cosmopoli-Tallinn, and I found fewer tourists on the streets (no hens and stags too, thank goodness).
 Instead, students make up a large part of the people I came across, at least during the academic year.
-English is more useful than Russian in this place, and it worked where my weak command of eesti keel failed me.
+English is more useful than Russian in this place, and it worked where my weak command of Eesti keel failed me.

 Tartu ülikool is the country’s oldest and most prestigious university, and the city centre is interspersed with its buildings.
 Or is it actually a university with a city built around it?
-After a few hundred years it’s hard to tell, but I would loved to have studied in such a place.
+After a few hundred years it’s hard to tell, but I would love to have studied in such a place.
 A late dash to the Reserved store to get a rain jacket is not only possible, it’s achievable.
 And hanging out with friends at the pub is an option I’d propose very often.

-In contrast, my alma mater was 20 minutes from the nearest mall by public transit, light years from home for most of the student population, and we worked our timetables to travel as little as possible.
+In contrast, my alma mater was 20 minutes from the nearest mall by public transit, light-years from home for most of the student population, and we worked our timetables to travel as little as possible.
 Need to get new clothes after a disastrous lab or workshop session?
 Forget it.

 You’re constantly reminded that you’re never far from a place of learning, or some adolescent shenanigans.
-The statues of great students, scientists and thinkers dot the banks of the Emajõgi river and Toomemägi, the green hill adjacent to the city that is its main attraction.
+The statues of great students, scientists and thinkers dot the banks of the Emajõgi and Toomemägi, the green hill adjacent to the city that is its main attraction.
 Young faces fill the galleries and cafes (but not the churches) and greet you when you enter.
 And free public wifi is everywhere in the centre, putting it firmly in the 21st century.

 It was graduation day for another batch of students when I was in town.
 Smartly-dressed graduates carrying bouquets and their family members surrounded the main entrance.
 From the outside, however, it looked like a dignified affair.
 I’m sure they still had as much fun as my classmates and I did at our convocation, even without the gaudy Harry Potter gowns and the mortarboard-throwing silliness.